WROME/wrome.github.io/heilbronn2022.md

 ### Topics and Call for Papers

-Authors from all related disciplines are invited to submit unpublished papers regarding their work on software research regarding operating systems and runtime environments in the domain of high-performance and parallel computing.
+Authors from all related disciplines are invited to submit unpublished papers of their work on software research regarding operating systems and runtime environments in the domain of high-performance and parallel computing.
 The topics of interest include, but are not limited to:

 * New approaches for operating systems on novel (heterogeneous) architectures
 * Lightweight/specialized operating systems, unikernels and hypervisors